sammler/sammler/docs/technology-choices.md

 <!-- Technology Choices -->
-To start somewhere, some assumptions and technology choices have been made.
+Some opinionated assumptions and technology choices have been made.
 But this might change over time.

 - Programming languages: JavaScript/TypeScript, GoLang
-- Storage: MongoDB
+- Storage: MongoDB, PostgreSql
-- UI framework: vue.js
+- UI framework: Angular
 - Containerization: Docker

 All other decisions will be documented over time.